Jerry Heller: Book

 Of the song "No Vaseline", Heller wrote that he didn't believe that Ice Cube was genuinely anti-Semitic and was nothing but "pro-Ice Cube", but had exploited prejudices in the Afro-American community to help his career.

 He claimed that the deathbed letter from Eazy-E was a forgery: "Eric would never have put out a letter that was that corny."
 Heller wrote that Eazy-E had eight children and not seven as the letter stated.

 Of the Dee Barnes incident, in which she was beaten by Dr. Dre in the midst of the feud between Ice Cube and the remaining members of N.W.A, Heller called the incident "disgraceful" and that he was "left to clean up the mess".
-Heller said that Dr. Dre was generally non-violent and mild-mannered, but had drank too much on that night.
+Heller said that Dr. Dre was generally non-violent and mild-mannered, but had drunk too much on that night.

 In a 2013 interview, on the Murder Master Music Show, Heller said that Eazy-E had planned on murdering Suge Knight, but Heller was able to talk him out of it.
 Heller said he was in his office when Eazy-E told him, "You know this guy Suge Knight?
 Well, I'm gonna kill him ...
 This guy's gonna be a problem, and I'm gonna kill him."
 Heller said that he told Eazy it didn't make sense to kill Knight and it wouldn't be worth the risk, citing that Ruthless was the most successful startup record company ever, making $10 million a month with only six employees and, as Heller put it, "not even having a typewriter in their office."

 Heller said that, given everything that had transpired afterward, he regrets talking Eazy out of it.
 "You know something?
 I should have let him kill him.
 I would have done the world a favor.
 He would have done it for sure by himself.
 He always rolled by himself and he was fearless.
 I think that he was going to go do it.
 I took him seriously.
 He was right and I was wrong."